List of Fables characters: Peter Piper

 From the famous tongue twister Peter Piper Picked a Peck of Pickled Pepper, the nursery rhyme Peter Peter Pumpkin Eater, and the tale of Peter and the Wolf, Peter was first mentioned in part 2 of The Ballad of Rodney and June, and went on to become one of the title characters in Peter & Max: A Fables Novel.
 He is the younger brother to Max, The Pied Piper of Hamelin.
 When the adversary invaded Peter's Fable Homeland of Hesse, he was forced to make a living as a thief in the homelands version of Hamelin.
 He and his wife, Bo Peep, eventually managed to escape to Fabletown and the mundane world, where they settled in on the Farm.
 Peter is a flutist, and the holder to the magic flute Frost, and he is also in Boy Blue's band.
 In addition to his main appearance in Peter & Max, he also appears in several issues of the Fables comic: in Fables #91 (chapter five of the Witches story arc), Peter and his wife can be seen among the Fables standing in the background when the dryads are enjoying the falling snow.
 He can be seen playing his flute alongside another member of the band while the Fables are partying in Fables #100.
 He appears with his wife and his band in the Fables Christmas story "All in a Single Night".

 Peter and his wife have their first speaking parts (in the comics) in Fables #127 (chapter three of the Snow White story arc), where they partake in the plans to rescue Snow White from Prince Brandish.
 They also appear as supporting characters in the Fairest story Aldered States, where Peter and his wife have become friends with Princess Alder the dryad.
 When Reynard the Fox - in human form - asks the dryad out, Peter gives the fox advice on the customs of dating and courtship.

 In the Camelot story arc, Peter is one of the candidates for a seat at Rose Red's new Round Table, but Peter says no, because he's already had more than his share of adventures.

 In the Fairest graphic novel Fairest In All the Land, Peter is almost killed by Goldilocks.
 The latter is out to murder the beautiful women of Fabletown, and goes after Peter's wife in their home, but Bo catches her by surprise, and Goldilocks flees the scene of the crime.

-Peter is a supporting character in The Boys in the Band story arc.